 Looking for hard to find articles in Costa Rica

+Sometimes it’s really hard to find articles in Costa Rica.
 I’m going to mention a couple of more non-perishables before leaving the territory of hard-to-find products in Costa Rica.
-Here’s an eclectic list of a couple of hard-to-find or expensive articles plus a bit about cellphones.
+Here’s an eclectic list of a couple of expensive and hard to find articles plus a bit about cellphones.

 So, we were shopping for a mattress only and Ivo Henfling helped us locate a foam mattress manufacturer in Cartago.
 When we arrived at their showroom, we expected to load the mattress on top of our SUV and take it home with us.
 Not so fast.
+This turned out to be one of those hard to find articles.
 Their foam mattresses are all custom-made to your exact measurements and with your choice of ticking.
 It took over a month including several failed deliveries, but we eventually did get an 11” foam mattress to sit perfectly on top of our box spring.

 Another option would be to stop at the showroom of U.S. retailer, Ashley Furniture, in Santa Ana where they have somewhat pricey in-store mattress selections and can also order from their larger U.S. selection.

-We’ve also learned the hard way that table and floor lamps are not widely available in Costa Rica.
+We’ve also learned the hard way that table and floor lamps are not widely available and hard to find articles.
 That’s because Ticos typically use hanging lamps in their homes.
 It’s likely that table and floor lamps are not used much due to lack of floor and table space in the average Tico home.
 Maybe because of potential damage to such items in an earthquake.
 It follows that new lampshades would be in short supply here.
 This presented a problem when we tried to replace four lampshades crushed in our move to Costa Rica.